 - 9.1.
+Musical forms is only open to Black Belt or equivalent experienced participants. - 9.2.
 The time limit for musical forms is three (3) minutes.
 The clock begins to run the moment the contestant enters the ring and shall be uninterrupted by the judges.
-For each second after 3 minutes, one point will be deducted from the competitor's aggregate score.
-After 3 minutes 6 seconds the competitor is disqualified. - 9.2.
-The musical form will be scored like regular forms, except that, as in open form, creative non-traditional elements will add to not detract from the scores. - 9.3.
+For each second after 3 minutes, one point will be deducted from the participant's aggregate score.
+After 3 minutes 6 seconds the participant is disqualified. - 9.3.
+The musical form will be scored like regular forms, except that, as in open form, creative non-traditional elements will add to not detract from the scores. - 9.4.
 Each contestant must supply her/his own music.
-In the circumstance where the venue does not provide a music source, competitors will have to provide their own.
+In the circumstance where the venue does not provide a music source, participants will have to provide their own.
 Power will be provided but back-up batteries are recommended.
-Back-up copies or alternate media of your music and converter plugs and dongles are also suggested. - 9.4.
-Out of respect for the competitors, judges and spectators, the selected music should not contain explicit, demeaning or profane lyrics.
-It is the discretion of the tournament director to disqualify inappropriate music choices. - 9.5.
+Back-up copies or alternate media of your music and converter plugs and dongles are also suggested. - 9.5.
+Out of respect for the participants, judges and spectators, the selected music should not contain explicit, demeaning or profane lyrics.
+It is the discretion of the tournament director to disqualify inappropriate music choices. - 9.6.
 No weapons are allowed in this division.
 This includes fans.
-A separate musical weapons form division may be added. - 9.6.
-Only one contestant is permitted to compete. i.e., there are no two person sets. - 9.7.
-It is strongly suggested that the competitor enlist an assistant to start and to attend to the music. - 9.8.
+A separate musical weapons form division may be added if desired. - 9.7.
+Only one contestant is permitted to compete. i.e., there are no two person sets. - 9.8.
+It is strongly suggested that the participant enlist an assistant to start and to attend to the music. - 9.9.
 Only one (1) attempt to fix the tape recorder/music source will be allowed or two (2) minutes, whichever comes first.
-A second failure of the machine or music will result in disqualification. - 9.9.
+A second failure of the machine or music will result in disqualification. - 9.10.
 The suggested scoring range is the same as empty hand and weapons forms.
 See rules 6.1 to 6.5 and rule 6.12.

-10. TWO PERSON SETS
+10. 2-PERSON TEAM FORMS